ejh243/BrainFANS/sequencing/ATACSeq/README.md

 - ./subScripts/shiftAlignedReads.sh : takes a filtered bam file converts to a tagalign file, calculate CC scores and shifts reads ready for peak calling
     * This step is not needed if peak calling is performed using PE mode or with HMMRATAC
 - ./subScripts/samplePeaks.sh : runs MAC version 3 peak calling with BAM files paired end reads
     * it then filters the peaks to exclude those that overlap with blacklisted regions, sex chromosomes
     * peaks are sorted by chromosome
 - ./subScripts/collateCalcFrip.sh : calculates fraction of reads in peaks, number of reads and peaks for peak calling at sample level
+    * a single --array job number should be specified.

 ##### -parameters-
 - `--array`: number of batch jobs, each number matches a sample.